MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 2. Use your hand rays to place the cursor where you want to start drawing.

-    > [!NOTE
-    > If hand rays are turned off in the HoloLens app, they're automatically turned back on again when you select the **Ink** button.

 3. Air tap, keep your index finger and thumb together, and then start drawing in your space.
 Release the air tap to stop drawing.

     > [TIP]